tburrows13/factorio-2.0-mod-porting-guide/README.md

 5. [Advanced tools](#Advanced-tools)

 # Important links
-- [2.0 changelog](https://forums.factorio.com/116184) - Especially the sections __Modding__ (for prototype/data stage) and __Scripting__ (for runtime/control stage).
+- [2.0 changelog](https://github.com/tburrows13/factorio-2.0-mod-porting-guide/blob/master/2.0-changelog-filtered.md) - Especially the sections __Modding__ (for prototype/data stage) and __Scripting__ (for runtime/control stage).
 - [2.0 docs](https://lua-api.factorio.com/latest/) - The docs detail the exact specification for everything in 2.0.
 - [1.1 docs](https://lua-api.factorio.com/1.1.110/) - The 1.1 docs are still useful!
 If you come across a part of your mod that isn't working in 2.0, refer to the 1.1 docs to see how it used to work, and then maybe that will help you find similar functionality in the 2.0 docs.
 - [Base & Core mod changes](https://github.com/wube/factorio-data/commit/7522d3763e76e09ce1a46cba676dfc2b6d12b127) - A lot of the changes in 2.0 aren't in the docs at all, because they are changes in __base__ and __core__ 'mods'.
 This (large!) diff shows all the changes to these 'mods'.
 - [Application directory](https://wiki.factorio.com/Application_directory#Application_directory) - Explains how to access `./data`, which contains __base__ and __core__ mods that you already have as part of your installation.
 Open `./data` in VSCode and use "Find in files" (Ctrl+Shift+F) to search through them.
 I've also found the 1.1 data files useful when porting - you can download them from the [factorio-data repo](https://github.com/wube/factorio-data/tree/1.1.110).
 - [VSCode Factorio Modding Tool Kit](https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug) and [Setup video](https://youtu.be/oNfMNFxy2X4) - This isn't essential, but it can help a lot if you're familiar with debuggers.
 To enable the debugger in data stage, use the "(Settings & Data)" debug preset.
 Even if you don't install it for the debugger, once set up it will start pointing out things that you've done wrong, which is a sign that that thing might have changed in 2.0.
+For some changed functions, fmtk will even mark them as deprecated by crossing them out - hovering over them will tell you which functions to change to.

 # Steps